Milos Greece might be the paradise on earth. And we can prove it!

 The coastline of Milos island is dotted with many beautiful, traditional villages, worth exploring.
-They distinguish for their Cycladic architecture, long history and pleasant environment.
+They distinguish for their Cycladic architecture, long history, and pleasant environment.

-Some of the islands’s highlights?
+Some of the highlights of the island?

 The most famous fishing villages are Klima and Firopotamos.
 There you can see “syrmata”, the traditional houses that are used as boat shelters.